Omega Speedmaster vs James McCabe Bobber: Luxury Heritage or Budget Style?

 • Magnetic Resistance: Up to 15,000 gauss

-This reference reduces the case to 39.7 mm and uses straight lugs, which change the fit noticeably.
-It wears more compactly and feels closer to earlier Speedmaster proportions, especially for someone who finds the standard 42 mm too broad.
-The shorter lug span keeps the watch more controlled on the wrist, while the classic chronograph layout preserves the core Speedmaster look in a size that feels easier to wear every day.
+This reference shrinks the case to 39.7 mm with straight lugs, which changes the fit a lot.
+It wears more compact and echoes earlier Speedmaster proportions, a better match for anyone who finds 42 mm too broad.
+Calibre 1861 keeps the classic chronograph feel in an easier daily size.

 Key Specifications: